Height Pairing on Higher Cycles and Mixed Hodge Structures II: Main Construction

 holds for $i=1,2$.
 In consequence, if $X$, $Z$ and $W$ are defined over $\R$ and $n$ is odd, then $\Ht_{i}(Z,W)=0$. \end{prop} \begin{proof} The fact that $\overline{Z}$ and $\overline{W}$ are refined cycles over $\overline X$ is immediate from the fact that the complex conjugation commutes with the pullback morphisms $\delta^{j}_{i}$ defining the higher cycles.
 By Example \ref{exm:6} and retracing the methods that went into proving Theorem \ref{thm:5} for $(\overline X, \overline Z, \overline W)$, we see that there is an isomorphism of MHS $H_{\overline Z,\overline W}\simeq \overline{H_{Z,W}}$.
 Thanks to the isomorphism of Example \ref{exm:8}, this isomorphism can be upgraded to an isomorphism of framed MHS.
 Equation \eqref{eq:16} follows now from Proposition \ref{height-ind-morphism} and Proposition \ref{conj-ht} (with $a=0$ and $b=-n-1$).
 The last statement follows from the fact that if $X$, $Z$ and $W$ are all defined over $\R$, then $H_{Z,W}=H_{\overline Z,\overline W}$. \end{proof}

-Our final task is to write down these heights explicitly in terms of the differential forms of Proposition \ref{prop-difformZ}.
+Our next task is to write down these heights explicitly in terms of the differential forms of Proposition \ref{prop-difformZ}, and prove a vanishing result.
 While $\Ht_{2}$ involves the knowledge of the splitting $\delta_{H_{Z,W}}$, the computation of $\Ht_{1}$ only involves the complex conjugation that can be written in terms of differential forms.
-Thus we will focus on $\Ht_{1}$.
+Thus, on the remaining of this paper, we will focus only on $\Ht_{1}$.

 \begin{prop} The height pairing is given explicitly by